wp-plugins/incentivibe/readme.txt

 Incentivibe specializes in shared giveaways for small-mid size businesses.
 With Incentivibe's Shared Giveaways, businesses become co-sponsors of a great prize by sharing a fraction (e.g. $19.99) of the prize cost with other businesses (free trial available), and offer their visitors a legitimate chance to win that prize.

 = 2.
 Key Benefits: =

-1. Increase Ad revenue and Sales: Motivate visitors with big prizes to drive lots of new referral traffic to increase sales and advertisement reveune.
+1. Increase Ad revenue and Sales: Motivate visitors with big prizes to drive lots of new referral traffic to increase sales and advertisement revenue.
 1. Motivate visitors to take key actions:
 	* Subscribe to your newsletter
 	* Share your marketing messages in their social networks